What are the ways to invest in Nigeria with a small amount of money?

 A mutual fund is a collective investment scheme set up by a professional money manager.
 The money manager pools funds from diverse group of people and invest it in profitable financial instruments.

-Mutual fund is best suited for people who do not have deep knowledge of the sophisticated financial market or those who do not have the time to analyse the market by themselves.
+Mutual fund is best suited for people who do not have deep knowledge of the sophisticated financial market or those who do not have the time to analyze the market by themselves.
 It is also suited for the retail investor or one who have small amount of money to invest.

 Going by the history of performance of the available funds, some of the best mutual funds in the market based on the 2018 study include: